New Beacon School: History

-In the spring term 1882, John Stewart Norman and his friend Frank Ritchie took over The Beacon, which had been established as a Preparatory school in 1863 at 18 St John's Road, Sevenoaks.
+In the spring term 1882, John Stewart Norman and his friend Frank Ritchie took over The Beacon, which had been established as a preparatory school in 1863 at 18 St John's Road, Sevenoaks.
 As the numbers in the school grew, larger premises were needed, leading to the decision in October 1897 to build a new boarding school in Sevenoaks.
 Land was acquired from Lord Amherst's Montreal Park estate at Cross Keys, and construction of The New Beacon began in February 1899.
 The new building was ready by the end of the Autumn Term 1899.

 In January 1900 the New Beacon opened for the (continued) education of boys in a building with a capacity for 60 boarders.
 The exterior of the building changed little over the century, but the addition of a chapel in 1912 meant that the children no longer had to walk to Kippington.
 By 1913 the school had grown to 62 pupils and the fees were £120 per year for boarding and tuition, plus £1 11s 6d for medical attendance.
 Other facilities included swimming baths, a miniature rifle range, a playground and two sports fields.
 During the First World War, staffing was depleted and the school's grounds and gardens had to be tended by staff and pupils.
 Just over two decades later, during the Second World War, the New Beacon continued with, as at 16 September 1939, 35 boarders.
 Female staff were recruited and some girls were educated at the school during the war.

-Thirty-seven former pupils were killed during the Great War, including John Alexander Thynne, Viscount Weymouth, eldest son of 5th Marquess of Bath, killed near Vermelles on 16 February 1916.
+Thirty-seven former pupils were killed during the First World War, including John Alexander Thynne, Viscount Weymouth, eldest son of the 5th Marquess of Bath, killed near Vermelles on 16 February 1916.
 Another 75 Beaconians fell in the Second World War.
 Their names are noted on a memorial in the chapel.

 Post-war changes and the increase in day boys

 After the war numbers continued to grow and the roll call was over 120 pupils in 1948.
 Over the next few decades, the school tripled in size.
 The appointment of Rowland Constantine in 1976 saw the end of a long run of headmasters from the Norman family; Constantine was in post for 32 years.

 The New Beacon is now predominantly a day school.
-In 2008 Mike Piercy was appointed as Headmaster and is the current incumbent.
+In 2008 Mike Piercy was appointed as Headmaster and served until 2023.
+Mrs Sarah Brownsdon is the current incumbent.